japila-books/apache-spark-internals/docs/storage/BlockManager.md

 == [[master]] BlockManager and BlockManagerMaster

-BlockManager is given a xref:storage:BlockManagerMaster.adoc[] when <<creating-instance, created>>.
+BlockManager is given a storage:BlockManagerMaster.md[] when <<creating-instance, created>>.

 == [[BlockDataManager]] BlockManager as BlockDataManager

-BlockManager is a xref:storage:BlockDataManager.adoc[].
+BlockManager is a storage:BlockDataManager.md[].

 == [[mapOutputTracker]] BlockManager and MapOutputTracker

-BlockManager is given a xref:scheduler:MapOutputTracker.adoc[] when <<creating-instance, created>>.
+BlockManager is given a scheduler:MapOutputTracker.md[] when <<creating-instance, created>>.

 == [[executorId]] Executor ID